idvorkin/idvorkin.github.io/_d/covid19.md

 ### Teddy bear brigade

-### Virtual Playdates
+### Virtual Play dates

-### Setting up a minecraft server
+### Setting up a Minecraft server

 ## Some bizarre consequences

 ### Shortages caused by retail arbitrage.

 I didn't realize this was a thing, but people buy stuff locally (often at thrift stores and garage sales and discount) and then sell it on Amazon.
 This is a big cause of shortages.
 Great story in the NYT about something that bought 10K items of sanitizer and masks.
-Intersting since needs to be sold on Amazon or E-Bay pretty easy to find.
+Interesting since needs to be sold on Amazon or E-Bay pretty easy to find.
 Also, E-bay makes 10%, and Amazon 15% so it's a great business for them.

 ### Glut of lobsters

-Because no one can celebrate chinese new years which is a major consumer of lobsters, and lobster production was done pre-corona virus, lobsters are no dirt cheap.
+Because no one can celebrate Chinese new years which is a major consumer of lobsters, and lobster production was done pre-corona virus, lobsters are no dirt cheap.

 ### Prisoners making hand sanitizer.